jawj/subtls/README.md

 # now open e.g. http://localhost:6543/#https://www.microsoft.com/robots.txt
 ```

 When run locally, you can specify any `https://` or `postgresql://` URL to connect to, as the URL hash.
-Note, however, that not all URLs will work.
-For example, at the time of writing, Hacker News is stuck on TLS 1.2.
+But note that not all URLs will work.
+For example, Hacker News is stuck on TLS 1.2 at the time of writing, and many Postgres hosts do not support channel binding.

+## Current scope

+* Client only, TLS 1.3 only
+* Key exchange: NIST P-256 ECDH only (P-384 and P-521 would be easy to add; there’s currently no SubtleCrypto support for x448 or Curve25519)
+* Ciphers: TLS_AES_128_GCM_SHA256 only (TLS_AES_256_GCM_SHA384 would be easy to add; there’s currently no SubtleCrypto support for TLS_CHACHA20_POLY1305_SHA256)
+* End-user certificate verify: ECDSA (P-256) + SHA256 and RSA_PSS_RSAE_SHA256 only (some others would be easy to add)
+* Certificate chain verify: ECDSA (P-256/384) + SHA256/384 and RSASSA_PKCS1-v1_5 + SHA-256 only (some others would be easy to add)
+* No client certificates
+* No chain building: each certificate must sign the preceding one, leading to a trusted root
+* No Pre-Shared Keys, ignores session tickets
+* Never sends alert records, just throws an `Error` if something goes wrong

+Fundamentally, there’s not much of a state machine here: we mostly just expect a predictable sequence of messages, and throw if we don’t get what we expect.

 ## How could this ever be useful?